 The Let’s Chat Parenting series equips parents to better face the challenges that come with raising children in today’s world.

-Orangewood Student Ministries exists to make disciples to advance Christ’s kingdom.
-It is our desire to see students being formed into the image of Jesus and ultimately desiring to see His kingdom come.
-We believe that this can only be accomplished if the church is in partnership with the home.
-The Let’s Chat Parenting series was created in partnership with Orangewood Christian School to come alongside parents and help equip them to better face the challenges that come with parenting in today’s world.
+We desire to see students formed into the image of Jesus– and we believe that this can only be accomplished if the church is in partnership with the home.
+This series was created in partnership with Orangewood Christian School, and was designed to equip parents to face the challenges that come with parenting in today’s world.

-Let’s Chat Parenting addresses topics relating to the mind, body and spirit of children and teenagers and offers parents two different platforms–live meetings and a monthly podcast–in which to learn and connect.
+Let’s Chat Parenting addresses topics relating to the mind, body, and spirit, and offers parents two different platforms–live meetings and a monthly podcast–in which to learn and connect.

 Let’s Chat Parenting Podcast is a monthly conversation with experts in different fields, including counselors, social workers and teachers.
 The podcast will also occasionally feature recordings of the teaching portion from the live meetings.
 Through monthly episodes, Let’s Chat Parenting Podcast will be able to cover a wide variety of topics and gives parents the ability to listen anytime, as well as share with friends!
 Stream the podcast online by clicking the links below or subscribe on iTunes.